YlsooCorp/aivory-pro/kb/KB.md

 # Knowledge Base

-Internal documentation for Big-AGI architecture and systems, for use by AI agents and developers.
+Internal documentation for Ylsoo Aivory architecture and systems, for use by AI agents and developers.

 **Structure:**
 - `/kb/modules/` - Core business logic (e.g. AIX)